 Richard admits to having made "every mistake in the book" during MOO's early years.
 He seems to have got the hang of it now, though.

 If anyone on our team could be described as having his finger on the collective MOO Pulse, it’s Chief Operating Officer John Kennedy.

-Before MOO, John worked at Green and Black’s to transform their business into a nationally recognised ethically sourced (and delicious, we might add) premium chocolate company.
+Before MOO, John worked at Green & Black’s, an organic chocolate business, transforming their business into a nationally recognised ethically sourced (and delicious, we might add) premium company.
 Instrumental in their stratospheric rise, John also helped secure DFID funding to transform their Belize-based, Fairtrade project from 30 farmers into a sustainable co-operative involving over 600 farmers.
 Not bad for a company that was just a five man operation when he got there.

 John once did a stand up comedy course and according to him, was “utterly useless.
 It was terrifying and I loathed every second.
 It’s like doing a bungee jump – except that’s less scary!”

 Nobody at MOO can claim that they’re in the Baseball Hall of Fame – except Stephanie Shore.
 Turns out that when you make a brilliant print marketing campaign (in this case a rally card in the run up to the Boston Red Sox winning the World Series), it gets displayed somewhere way fancier than a fridge door!

 This was just one in a long line of wins for our SVP of Marketing.
 Her previous experience includes leading brand strategy, creative and marketing for a variety of companies from start-up to established.
 She even got to “ring the bell” when Zipcar went public (even if she DID accidentally do an excited dance the entire time!)

 So, why MOO?
 “I find it so thrilling to work on a brand that I love, and watch it flourish.
 That’s the sweet spot.
 And I’ve always had amazing teams” she smiles, “Because nobody can make magic happen alone”.